 - (b) Entire Agreement/Amendments/Counterparts.
-This Agreement incorporates the entire and exclusive agreement of the Parties with respect to the matters described herein and supersedes all prior negotiations and agreements (written, oral, or otherwise) related thereto, including the 2016 MOU; provided, however, this Agreement does not amend, supersede, or modify the WMA MOA, the CMA MOA, or the EMA MOA as described in the Recitals above, as those documents may be amended or supplemented.
-This Agreement may be amended by all of the Parties.
-This Agreement may be executed by all of the Parties.
-This Agreement may be the excuted by the which shall be deemed an original, but all of which together shall constitute one and the same instrument. - (c) Termination/Withdrawal.
+This Agreement incorporates the entire and exclusive agreement of the Parties with respect to the matters described herein and supersedes all prior negotiations and agreements (written, or al, or otherwise) related thereto, including the 2016 MOU; provided, however, this Agreement does not amend, supersede, or modify the WMA MOA, the CMA MOA, or the EMA MOA as described in the Recitals above, as those documents may be amended or supplemented.
+This Agreement may be amended (including without limitation to add new Parties) only in a writing executed by all of the Parties.
+This Agreement may be executed in two or more counterparts, each of which shall be deemed an original, but all of which together shall constitute one and the same instrument. - (c) Termination/Withdrawal.
 This Agreement shall remain in effect unless terminated by the mutual consent of the Parties.
 Upon 30 days written notice to the other Parties, any Party may withdraw from this Agreement, and the Agreement shall remain in effect for the remaining Parties.
 No Party shall be liable to any other Party for electing to withdraw from this Agreement. - (d) Assignment.
 No rights or duties of any of the Parties under this Agreement may be assigned or delegated without the express prior written consent of all of the other Parties, and any attempt to assign or delegate such rights or duties without such written consent shall be null and void. - (e) Insurance.
 Each Party shall maintain its own insurance coverage through commercial insurance, self-insurance, or a combination thereof, against any claim, expense cost, damage or liability arising out of the performance of its responsibility pursuant to this Agreement, to the extent insurable. - (f) Counsel.
 The Parties recognize that as of the Effective Date of this Agreement, independent legal counsel has not been retained to represent any of the three GSAs in the Basin.
-Until such time as any Party may decide otherwise within its sole and absolute discretion, each Party agrees, in its individual capacity and as a member agency of its respective GSA, to utilize its own legal counsel for all purposes, including but not limited to those related in any way to compliance with SGMA and any and all other legal requirements, to rely exclusively upon the legal advice of its own legal counsel, including but not limited any equerements, to rely exclusively upon the legal advice of its own legal counsel, and to bear all of its own fees, costs, and expenses for legal counsel, including but not limited any experts or consultants retained through legal counsel, on behalf of that Party.
-This arrangement shall not be construed in any way to create an attorney-client relationship or a duty of loyalty between an attorney and any Party other than the direct client of that attorney, and no such relationship will be deemed to arise by implication as a result of this
+Until such time as any Party may decide otherwise within its sole and absolute discretion, each Party agrees, in its individual capacity and as a member agency of its respective GSA, to utilize its own legal counsel for all purposes, including but not limited to those related in any way to compliance with SGMA and any and all other legal requirements, to rely exclusively upon the legal advice of its own fegal counsel, including but not limited any requirements, to rely exclusively upon the legal advice of its own fegal counsel, and there are all of its own fees, costs, and expenses for legal counsel, including but not limited any experts or consultants retained through legal counsel, including but not limited any experts or consultants retained through legal counsel, or behalf of that Party.
+This arrangement shall not be construed in any way to create an attorney-client relationship or a duty of loyalty between an attorney and any party other than the direct elient of that attorney, and no such relationship will be deemed to arise by implication as a result of this